rjsalvadorr/portfolio-v6/content/page/cv/index.md

 Toronto, Canada
 Core technologies -- React, Node.js, Typescript, Next.js, Nx, AEM, GraphQL_

-- Helped build a new web application for a leading healthcare provider in the USA.
+- Helped build a new web application for a leading healthcare provider in the US.
 - Worked with a large cross-functional team, regularly integrating software with multiple groups (client-side and internal).

 ### Continuing Education (Architectural Technology), George Brown College